Asymptotic equivalence of non-parametric regression with spherical regressors and Gaussian white noise: Introduction

 From an inferential point of view, asymptotically equivalent experiments are equally informative in the limit.
 For a more comprehensive account of asymptotic equivalence theory we refer the reader to Chapter~1 of \cite{Gine2016}, as well as the survey papers \cite{Nussbaum2004} and \cite{Mariucci2016}.

 Since the seminal paper \cite{Brown1996}, asymptotic equivalence of many non-parametric experiments has been established.
-In the context of non-para\-metric regression, the main references relevant for the present work are \cite{Brown1996}, \cite{Rohde2004asymptotic}, and \cite{Reiss2008Asymptotic}.
-These works consider fixed design regression on the unit interval with equidistant sampling points. \cite{Reiss2008Asymptotic} extends the results from \cite{Brown1996} and \cite{Rohde2004asymptotic} also to the multivariate and the random design case.
+The articles \cite{Brown1996,Rohde2004asymptotic,Reiss2008Asymptotic} consider fixed design regression on the unit interval with equidistant sampling points, whereas \cite{Brown2002} deals with the random design case. \cite{Reiss2008Asymptotic} extends the results from \cite{Brown1996} and \cite{Rohde2004asymptotic} also to the multivariate and random design case.
 In addition, the papers \cite{Brown1996} and \cite{Reiss2008Asymptotic} discuss minor deviations from the assumption of equidistant sampling points. \cite{Grama2002} considers asymptotic equivalence for non-parametric regression with centered, but non-Gaussian, noise, whereas \cite{Meister2013} considers non-regular errors.
 The contributions \cite{Carter2009}, \cite{SchmidtHieber2014}, and \cite{Dette2022} weaken the i.i.d.\ assumption on the noise.
 The paper \cite{Cai2009} develops asymptotic equivalence theory for robust non-parametric regression.
-However, all the cited papers establish asymptotic equivalence for regression experiments and a corresponding Gaussian white noise model only when the regression domain is a subset of some Euclidean space (admittedly, the case of \emph{periodic} regression functions on $[0,1]^d$, considered also in \cite{Reiss2008Asymptotic}, can be interpreted as a first step to a manifold setup due to the topological identification of $[0,1]^d$ and the $d$-dimensional torus $\mathbb T^d$).
+The limits of asymptotic equivalence theory are discussed in \cite{Brown1998} and \cite{Efromovich1996}, respectively, by providing examples of asymptotically non-equivalent experiments.
+However, all the papers cited so far discuss asymptotic equivalence for regression experiments and a corresponding Gaussian white noise model only when the regression domain is a subset of some Euclidean space (admittedly, the case of \emph{periodic} regression functions on $[0,1]^d$, considered also in \cite{Reiss2008Asymptotic}, can be interpreted as a first step to a manifold setup due to the topological identification of $[0,1]^d$ and the $d$-dimensional torus $\mathbb T^d$).

+Concerning the choice of design points, the asymptotic equivalence results cited above are obtained under the assumption that the sampling points are evenly spread over the whole regression domain.
+In the deterministic design case this is achieved by choosing sampling points forming a regular grid, in the random design case the natural approach is to sample from the uniform distribution on the regression domain.
+In the following, we briefly review these two cases which will be considered in the main part of the paper.